Anisotropic compact stars: Constraining model parameters to account for physical features of tidal Love numbers: Stability Analysis of the model

 \subsection{Harrison-Zeldovich-Novikov's stability condition}

-Depending on the mass and central density of the star,~\citet{Harrison} and~\citet{ZN} proposed the stability condition for the model of compact star.
-From their investigation they suggested that for stable configuration $\frac{\partial M}{\partial \rho_c}>0$, where $M,\,\rho_c$ denotes the mass and central density of the compact star.
+Depending on the mass and central density of the star, Harrison et al.~\cite{Harrison} and later on Zeldovich and Novikov~\cite{ZN} proposed the stability condition for the model of any compact star.
+From their investigation they suggested that for stable configuration $\frac{\partial M}{\partial \rho_c}>0$, where $M$ and $\rho_c$ denote the mass and central density of the compact star.